lawrennd/old_talks/_ml/includes/double-descent.md

 generalization.
 Additionally, it is often difficult to find.
-Finding the precise polynomial coefficients in a least squares regression to exactly fit the basis to a small data set such as the Olympic marathon data requires careful consideration of the numerics and an orthogonalization of the design matrix [@Lawson:least95].}
+Finding the precise polynomial coefficients in a least squares regression to exactly fit the basis to a small data set such as the Olympic marathon data requires careful consideration of the numerical properties and an orthogonalization of the design matrix [@Lawson:least95].}

 \notes{It seems that with a highly overparameterized model, these